Houston Psychiatrist

 5. Believe you can and you are halfway there. – Theodore Roosevelt

-Addiction Quotes Mark Twain
+Addiction Quote Mark Twain

 6. Courage is resistance to fear, mastery of fear – not absence of fear. – Mark Twain